KariVigna/capstone/README.md

     *6:34am - Models will be: Item, List, Priority..
 Items can belong to one list, each item has one Priority level.
     *8:00am - App file structure in place, running into a server error.
     *7:40pm - Fixed the server error, finished setting up models and index controllers for each, made my first migration

+    2/04/24
+    *10:00am - thinking "out loud".
+Tasks will belong to TaskType and Days.
+Days can have many tasks.
+Task types can have many tasks.
+Days will not have task types, task types will not belong to days.
+    *4:40pm - spent most of the day building this, trying to understand each part (again), also trying to make it different from to-do-list practice project.